arn008/kubernetes-workshop/advanced.en.md

  ### 4. ConfigMaps
  Try doing the same thing as in excersise #3, but now use ConfigMap.
 ConfigMap can be used for non-sensitive dat and can be better managed.

+### 5. Managing Resources
+By default the pod will get all resources avaible on the node.
+This is not an good idea in production.
+Kubernetes supplies an way to limit this. https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+Create an pod with resource cpu limits and check how this effect start-up times.

+Do the same thing for memory.